Gong Yoo

 Gong Ji-cheol (born July 10, 1979), known professionally as Gong Yoo, is a South Korean actor.
-He is best known for his starring roles in the television series Coffee Prince (2007), Guardian: The Lonely and Great God (2016–2017), the Netflix series Squid Game (2021–2025), and the films Silenced (2011), The Suspect (2013), Train to Busan (2016), and The Age of Shadows (2016).
+He is known for his starring roles in the television series Coffee Prince (2007), Guardian: The Lonely and Great God (2016–2017), the Netflix series Squid Game (2021–2025), and the films Silenced (2011), The Suspect (2013), Train to Busan (2016), and The Age of Shadows (2016).

 Early life and education

 Gong Ji-cheol was born on July 10, 1979, in Busan, South Korea.
 He is the second child and only son of Gong Won and Yoo Myung-joo.
 His father attended Busan Sango, a baseball academy, and was a manager of the Lotte Giants from 1983 to 1985.
 Gong attended Dongin High School, and pursued undergraduate studies at Kyung Hee University's Department of Theater and Film.

 A 1996 edition of Gokbu Gong clan's genealogy book in Korea recorded the ancestry of Gong Yoo, under the name "Gong Ji-cheol", who was listed as a 79th-generation descendant of ancient Chinese philosopher Confucius; his mother's bongwan is Paechon, from a cadet branch of the Gangneung Yoo clan, who claimed to be Goryeo descendants of Emperor Gaozu of the Han dynasty.
 In 2009, the 5th revision of Confucius' family tree was published in China; however, while thousands of Korean members from the Gokbu Gong clan are included, Gong Yoo and his relatives are not listed in this official genealogy book.